tzwang1/EXCNV2/EXCNV/README.md

 optional arguments:
+  -h, --help         show this help message and exit --data DATA        location of the data folder --data_in          name of the input data
+  --data_tar         name of the target data
-  -h, --help         show this help message and exit --data DATA        location of the data folder --model MODEL      type of recurrent net (RNN_TANH, RNN_RELU, LSTM, GRU) --nhid NHID        number of hidden units per layer --nlayers NLAYERS  number of layers
+  --fcout1           size of the output for the first fully connected layer --fcout2           size of the output for the second fully connected layer --decode1          size of the output for the third fully connected layer --show_every       numbero of epochs to train on before showing accuracy of training and validation set --model MODEL      type of recurrent net (RNN_TANH, RNN_RELU, LSTM, GRU) --nhid NHID        number of hidden units per layer --nlayers NLAYERS  number of layers